HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved layout of backforth widget
+Made the waitTillDOMAttached() method more efficient

-Improved types for the pluralWidgetProperty
+Added a feature which widgets can take advantage.
+The class hc-widget-ready, is automatically added to the html of a widget the first time it is appended to the DOM.

-Removed deprecated features of html-hc
+Improved design of the back-forth widget

-Updated code, to remove use of deprecated features
+Improved usability of the action-button widget

-Improved usability (to the engineer), of the action-button widget
+Made slide-container widget more resource-efficient, by limiting the time it takes to wait for the slide process to complete.